MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 <a href="" id="update-activehoursmaxrange"></a>**Update/ActiveHoursMaxRange**
 > [!NOTE]
-> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows the IT admin to specify the max active hours range.
 This value sets max number of active hours from start time.